What Degree Do You Need to Become a Nurse?

 Most nurses enter the field with a bachelor's degree, according to the American Association of Colleges of Nursing (AACN).
 Some will then earn an advanced degree, further specializing their practice and gaining greater industry expertise.

-What Education is Required To Be a Nurse?
+What Education is Required to Be a Nurse?

 Regardless of which educational pathway is right for you, you'll need to pass the National Council Licensure Examination, or NCLEX-RN, to become a licensed registered nurse (RN).

 To sit for the exam, you'll need to meet the eligibility requirements of your nursing regulatory body, according to the NCLEX site.
-That may include an Associate Degree in Nursing (ADN), a Bachelor of Science in Nursing (BSN) or a nursing diploma.
-While exploring your options, pay close attention to program requirements.
-For instance, the BSN program at Southern New Hampshire University are for applicants who already hold an unencumbered RN license, either from a nursing diploma or an ADN earned at a different school.
+That may include an Associate Degree in Nursing (ADN), a Bachelor of Science in Nursing (BSN) or a nursing diploma (Note: Southern New Hampshire University does not offer an ADN or entry-level nursing diploma.)

 The ideal path to achieving a nursing degree should align with your professional goals while also building on your experience in the healthcare field.
 With that in mind, let’s look at the different nursing degree options available should you want to become a nurse or grow your nursing career.